 Today, advertising has become much more sophisticated.
 Instead of a sales pitch, customers respond to sales enablement.
 That is, informational and marketing materials for every stage of the sales process.
 Sales enablement, done right, is designed to turn your company and its salespeople into trusted advisors.

-When a potential customer realizes they have a problem or a need, their first response is to turn to an internet search.
-Google has called this point of needing information the Zero Moment of Truth (ZMOT), the point when a potential customer realizes they need more information.
-Effective sales organizations understand the role of today’s sale professionals is to give the customer objective information while helping them along in their journey.
+When a potential customer realises they have a problem or a need, their first response is to turn to an internet search.
+Google has called this point of needing information the Zero Moment of Truth (ZMOT), the point when a potential customer realises they need more information.
+Effective sales organisations understand the role of today’s sale professionals is to give the customer objective information while helping them along in their journey.

 Instead of a well-polished, high-pressured spiel, your most important sales strategy is to be a trusted source of information.
 In a Forrester survey, 74% of business buyers said they conduct more than half of their research online before making an offline purchase.
 So most customers don’t speak with a sales rep until they are well over half of the way into the buying process.
 This means the customer is pouring over your competition’s website just as much as they are yours.

 Your key strategy in dealing with the competition, is to be visible and available, to set yourself apart by being competent and knowledgeable, and by offering the best solution.
 Execution is key.
 Here are some principles to remember about the competition: